-Our global operations expose us to risks associated with public health crises and epidemics/pandemics, such asCOVID-19.
+Our global operations expose us to risks associated with public health crises and epidemics/pandemics, such as COVID-19.
 The global spread of COVID-19 has created significant volatility, uncertainty and worldwide economic disruption, resulting in an economic slowdown of potentially extended duration.

 COVID-19 has had and may continue to have an adverse impact on our operations and supply chains, including as a result of impacts associated with preventive and precautionary measures that we, other businesses and governments are taking.
-More recently, the Delta and Omicron variants of the virus have contributed to a surge in COVID-19 cases globally and the full impact of the newly emerged Omicron variant has yet to be determined.
+More recently, the Delta and Omicron variants of the virus have contributed to a surge in COVID-19 cases globally and the full impact of the newly emerged Omicron variant has vet to be determined.
 The United States and other governments have reacted with an array of disparate laws and regulations, some of which have been challenged, which makes implementation and enforcement difficult and creates uncertainties for our and other businesses.
 Due to these impacts and measures, we have experienced unpredictable reductions in demand for certain of our products and services.
 Many employers in the United States and Europe, including us, are continuing to require some of their employees to work from home or not go into their offices or customers' facilities.
-In addition to existing travel restrictions, countries may continue to close or decline to reopen borders, impose prolonged quarantines, and further restrict travel, which significantly impacts our significantly hampers our products from moving through the supply chain.
-As a result, COVID-19 may materially adversely affect revenue growth in certain of our businesses, primarily those serving our medical end markets, and it is uncertain how materially COVID-19 will affect our global operations generally if these impacts were to persist or worsen over an extended period of time.
+In addition to existing travel restrictions, countries may continue to close or decline to reopen borders, impose prolonged quarantines, and further restrict travel, which significantly impacts our ability to support our sites and customers in those locations and the ability of our employees to get to their places of work to produce products, or significantly hampers our products from moving through the supply chain.
+As a result, COVID-19 may materially adversely affect revenue growth in certain for wrosen over an extended period of time.
 The extent and duration of the impacts are uncertain and dependent in part on customers returning to work and economic activity ramping up.